parthtr9/cse15l-lab-reports/Lab_Report3.md

 ---

 4.Find a single file by approximate name:
+> It is useful for finding files with reoccuring names or finding files that you do not remember the full name of.

 For `/techinical/biomed` finding all txt files starting with cc:
+`find /Users/parth/Desktop/docsearch/technical/biomed -iname "cc*txt"`
 ```
 parth@Parths-MacBook-Air technical % pwd
 /Users/parth/Desktop/docsearch/technical